MrcSnm/Love.js-Api-Player/README.md

 # How it works
 - It wraps the window.console logging function, and it eval's the string passed as a JS function, it still mantains the correct functionality from the old console, unless passing the key string to it, it will not log into the devtools console, as it should just execute it
+- **BEWARE**: There are some sites that doesn't let you wrap their console, if you're not able doing, the API won't work

 # How to
 - Download js.lua file